 - Monitor inflammatory bowel disease treatment

-You will lie on your left side, knees drawn up toward your chest.
+You'll be under anesthesia.
+So you won't be awake.
+You'll lie on your left side.
 The doctor will insert the colonoscope through your rectum, inject air, then gently pass the scope through your colon.

 The doctor will then: